explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 ![airflow](/assets/airflow.png)
 </div>

-I want to run Airflow dags and watch the logs in the terminal.
+I want to run an Airflow dag and watch the logs in the terminal.

 Trouble is, each time a task is run a new directory and file is created.
 Something like: